bgates/axis-and-allies/README.md

 there's not a clear line between units already there, and units being moved in - specifically, ships can be moved during combat phase to join existing pieces of same type.

-ok, in a territory, there are transports. the transports obj has an array of ids. (if only one transport, the array has a single member.)

-practice what I preach:
 -[] repair
 -[x] research
   -[]save to firebase